NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/VolumeaxiVolumeAnalysisExplanabilityAndInterpretabilityOnCbct/README.md

      If there are specific steps that you could not complete then you can describe them here, too. -->

-1.Trained preliminary models with SENets to classify the position of the impacted tooth
+1. Trained preliminary models with SENets to classify the position of the impacted tooth
 2. Implementation of GRAD-CAM with MONAI
 3. creation of Volume to visualize in 3D Slicer, slice by slice